matthewnewell/matthewnewell.github.io/learn.md

 {% endhighlight%}

 * Go to [meetups](www.meetup.com)
-* Follow smart people on twitter.
+* Follow smart people on Twitter.
   You might want to try [@kytrinyx](https://twitter.com/kytrinyx) and [@sandimetz](https://twitter.com/sandimetz)
-* Follow smart people on github and read their blogs and fork their repositories.
+* Follow smart people on GitHub and read their blogs and fork their repositories.
 I am a fan of [Matt Swanson](http://www.mdswanson.com/).
 My site is based on his template [Lagom](https://github.com/swanson/lagom).
 * Subscribe to some podcasts.
 I like [Ruby Rogues](www.rubyrogues.com).

 ##Use Interactive Resources